Corus Entertainment (TSE:CJR.B) PT Lowered to C$2.75

-Corus Entertainment (TSE:CJR.B – Get Rating) had its price target decreased by analysts at National Bankshares from C$3.25 to C$2.75 in a research report issued on Monday, BayStreet.CA reports.
-The firm currently has a “sector perform” rating on the stock.
-National Bankshares’ price objective suggests a potential upside of 27.31% from the company’s previous close.
+Corus Entertainment (TSE:CJR.B – Get Rating) had its price objective decreased by investment analysts at Scotiabank from C$3.00 to C$2.75 in a report released on Monday, BayStreet.CA reports.
+Scotiabank’s price objective would indicate a potential upside of 27.31% from the stock’s previous close.

-Several other equities analysts have also recently commented on CJR.B.
-Royal Bank of Canada reduced their price target on shares of Corus Entertainment from C$3.50 to C$3.00 in a research report on Monday.
-TD Securities raised their target price on shares of Corus Entertainment from C$4.50 to C$4.75 and gave the stock a “buy” rating in a report on Monday.
-Scotiabank cut their target price on shares of Corus Entertainment from C$3.40 to C$3.00 in a report on Friday, December 9th.
-CIBC cut their target price on shares of Corus Entertainment from C$3.75 to C$3.25 and set a “neutral” rating on the stock in a report on Thursday, October 27th.
-Finally, Canaccord Genuity Group cut their target price on shares of Corus Entertainment from C$2.75 to C$2.60 in a report on Tuesday, December 13th.
-Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-According to MarketBeat, Corus Entertainment presently has a consensus rating of “Hold” and a consensus target price of C$3.21.
+Other equities research analysts have also issued reports about the stock.
+National Bankshares decreased their price target on shares of Corus Entertainment from C$3.25 to C$2.75 and set a “sector perform” rating on the stock in a report on Monday.
+Canaccord Genuity Group decreased their price target on shares of Corus Entertainment from C$2.75 to C$2.60 in a report on Tuesday, December 13th.
+Royal Bank of Canada decreased their price target on shares of Corus Entertainment from C$3.50 to C$3.00 in a report on Monday.
+CIBC decreased their price target on shares of Corus Entertainment from C$3.75 to C$3.25 and set a “neutral” rating on the stock in a report on Thursday, October 27th.
+Finally, TD Securities lifted their price target on shares of Corus Entertainment from C$4.50 to C$4.75 and gave the company a “buy” rating in a report on Monday.
+Five analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Corus Entertainment has a consensus rating of “Hold” and a consensus price target of C$3.21.

 About Corus Entertainment